stardusteight-d4c/nlw-eSports/README.md

 > games through the frontend of the application, pagination, and the main feature of creating ads and deleting them whenever you want on the ad page.

 :arrow_right: Prisma ORM | Integration with MongoDB <br />
-:arrow_right: Controller Class with Typescript <br />
+:arrow_right: Express Controller Class with Prisma Client <br />
 :arrow_right: Redux Toolkit and Google Auth Provider <br />
 :arrow_right: Radix UI Components <br />
 :arrow_right: Pagination Component <br />